Rid1Whitehead/MLLM-video-analysis/README.md

-# Multimodal large language models for Posture Analysis in Collaborative Learning from video
+# Multimodal Large Language Models for Posture Analysis in Collaborative Learning from Video

 This repository contains the companion code for the paper: